netdisco/netdisco-docker/README.md

 If the database is on the same host as your Docker service, then use `host.docker.internal` for its hostname (either in the configuration file or with the `NETDISCO_DB_HOST` environment variable).

+The `with-pg-upgrade` profile isn't designed for an external database; you'll need to take care of PostgreSQL upgrades yourself.
+Netdisco will still manage schema updates every time it starts, though.

 ##  Pointing at a different configuration file

 We have an example [mix-in Docker Compose file](https://raw.githubusercontent.com/netdisco/netdisco-docker/refs/heads/master/compose.mixin.homeenv.yaml) for this.
 The example points to `deployment.yml` in a user's home directory.